ravbhatnagar/azure-resource-manager-rpc/Resource Provider API v2.0.md

 <div id='sub-lifecyclye-ref-id'/>
 ## Subscription Lifecycle API Reference

-### Updating a Subscription
+### Creating or Updating a Subscription

 Creates or updates a subscription for this particular resource provider.
-The update includes changes in the state of the subscription which may trigger other actions (setup or teardown).
+It includes changes in the state of the subscription which may trigger other actions (setup or teardown).

 This API uses the &quot;system&quot; version of 2.0 because it can be triggered by commerce and not necessarily by a user request.